-Josh Green is in his second season as an assistant coach with the Youngstown State women's soccer program.
+Josh Green is in his third season as an assistant coach with the Youngstown State women's soccer program.

 In his first season at Youngstown State, Green helped goalkeeper Kate McEachern earn the Horizon League Defensive Player of the Week award on Oct.
 8 for her five save, shutout performance against Oakland.
 McEachern also led all goalkeepers with 48 saves and 6 saves per game during Horizon League matches.